Lindisfarne Castle

 A 16th Century, grade I listed castle on Holy Island only accessible from the Northumberland coast at low tide.

 The castle must have one of the most dramatic approaches up to it of any Northern castle.
-It is a very impressive sight standing on top of the steep, rocky base, known as Beblowe Crag.
+It is a very impressive sight standing on top of the steep, whinstone base, known as Beblowe Crag.

 It was purchased by Edward Hudson in 1901 and with help from architect Edwin Lutyens, he transformed the castle into what it is today.
 It was renovated between 1903 and 1906 and many features of the original castle were lost though there are still some features that remain, including the fireplace in the dining room.